adoptium/aqa-tests/doc/userGuide.md

 ## Jenkins setup and running
 While you can [run all the tests manually](#local-testing-via-make-targets-on-the-commandline) via the make targets on the command line, you may also run the tests in Jenkins.
 As part of the AdoptOpenJDK continuous integration (CI), AdoptOpenJDK runs test builds against the release and nightly SDK builds.

-You can set up your own Jenkins-based test builds using the AdoptOpenJDK openjdk-tests Jenkinsfiles by:
+You can set up your own Jenkins-based test builds using the adoptium aqa-tests Jenkinsfiles by:

 - Configure a [Jenkins job with a Customized URL](#jenkins-configuration-with-customized-url)
 - Ensure your Jenkins machines are configured properly (see the [openjdk-infrastructure playbooks](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/ansible/README.md) for details)